-4. Academic Dishonesty Penalties
+4. Academic Misconduct Penalties

 - a.
-Penalties for academic dishonesty may include a warning, a grade of "F" on the work in question or for the course.
-These are the only penalties that a faculty member may unilaterally impose for an incident of academic dishonesty. - b.
-In addition, any student engaged in academic dishonesty may be subject to further disciplinary action up to and including formal reprimand, short-term suspension, long-term suspension, and/or expulsion according to the policies and procedures of the University (PS 1035).
+Penalties for academic misconduct may include a warning, a reduction in grade, a grade of "F" on the work in question or, with Dean approval, for the course.
+These are the only penalties that a faculty member may impose for an incident of academic misconduct. - b.
+In addition, any student engaged in academic misconduct may be subject to further disciplinary action up to and including formal reprimand, short-term suspension, long term suspension, and/or expulsion according to the policies and procedures of the University (PS 1035).
 These penalties can only be imposed by the appropriate administrator at the University.

-5. Academic Dishonesty Grade Appeals
+5. Academic Misconduct Grade Appeals